rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

-Let's explore these magic bullet points a bit further and I'll try to convince you to minimize the effort on picking a coding standard and focus instead on making a Developer's Guide that will help the team on yuor next project.
+Let's explore these magic bullet points a bit further and I'll try to convince you to minimize the effort on picking a coding standard and focus instead on making a Developer's Guide that will help the team on your next project.

 But Coding Standards Make Reading Code Easier
 ---------------------------------------------

 To be fair, it *is* actually a little easier to read well-formed code, but that's something you can fix in a few minutes with any number of code formatting utilities.
-You can fix up most naming problems with a decent editor.
+You can fix up most naming problems with a decent editor and a few miunutes of extra time to choose (or change to) a meanginful name.

-But you can't make a more complex module easier to understand, maintain, or debug just by having a coding standard.
+But you can't make a complex module easier to understand, maintain, or debug just by having a coding standard.

 It feels good to write and read a nicely formatted block of code where the